 Colonoscopies save lives.
 Remember, 90% of colon cancer deaths can be prevented by a Colonoscopy.

 Will I be awake during the Colonoscopy?

 We use anesthesia for all colonoscopy procedures, which ensures you will be asleep for the entire time.
 It also helps you wake up faster.
-You will be able to eat sooner after the colonoscopy, and you will not have the post-procedure drowsiness, nausea, vomiting that often occurs with Versed, Fentanyl and Demerol.”
+You will be able to eat sooner after the colonoscopy, and you will be less likely to have the post-procedure drowsiness, nausea, or vomiting that can occur with other medications.